kjolley/BIGSdb_documentation/curator_guide.rst

    this.

 Before you can delete multiple records, you need to search for them.
-From the curator's main page, click the Query isolates link:
+From the curator's main page, click the update/delete isolates link:

 .. image:: /images/curation/batch_delete_isolate.png